Scottish Steak Pie is THE dish to have on New Year’s Day. Who knew?

 Place your pie into the preheated oven for roughly 30 mins or until the pastry has risen and is golden brown.

-As with many of our other savoury Scottish recipes, like Cullen Skink and Scotch Pies, we stuck to the most traditional way of making the dish.
-In this case that meant just using beef stock and a couple of other flavourings we enjoy for the sauce of the pie.
-It makes for a delicious beef pie, but there are some additions or changes you can make if you like too.
+As with many of our other savoury Scottish recipes, like Cullen Skink and Beef Olives, we stuck to the most traditional way of making the dish.
+In this case, that meant just using beef stock and a couple of other flavourings we enjoy for the pie’s sauce.

 Adding sausages